matwilso/matwilso.github.io/_drafts/sim2real.md

 - Training through the physics.
 Since it's differentiable.
 Maybe make it robust to exploitations.

+## Looking forward
+We could make the simulator into a great tool for many people to use.
+If they want to set up a task, they could take a picture of it and we could generate a simulation environment for them.
+They could train models there and then they would transfer.

+This would make it nice for end user applications.

 # Beyond Robotics

 A learned simulator could also be useful beyond robotics applications.
 Digital feedback cycles are much tighter and cheaper than physical ones.
 With super accurate and fast simulators, we could potentially fold a lot of scientific and engineering iteration time into a simulator.
 Perhaps even apply automatic design methods to it to create cheaper and more robust designs.